cynicated/home-assistant/useful_commands.md

 - Update HA `pip3 install --upgrade homeassistant`
 - Type `exit` to logout the `hass` user, and return to the `pi` user

-**Watching Log on Console**
-*Note: this works with the All-In-One setup of Home Assistant* `sudo journalctl -u home-assistant@hass`

-If you add a `-f`, it will sit there and print out updates as they are written.

 ## Mosquitto

 **Restart the Mosquitto Service**